How to File OVDI

 Step 1: Applying to Participate in the 2012 OVDI Program

-To file OVDI in the 2012 OVDI Program, taxpayer’s are advised to first obtain a “pre-clearance” from the IRS Criminal Investigation (CI) Division.
+To file an Offshore Voluntary Disclosure Letter (OVDI) you should first obtain a “pre-clearance” from the IRS Criminal Investigation (CI) Division. (first sentence of the post).
 To do this, a taxpayer or his representative should fax the taxpayers’ name, date of birth, social security number and address to the IRS Criminal Investigation Lead Development Center at (215) 861-3050.
 If the pre-clearance request is sent by a representative, an executed Power of Attorney (Form 2848) must be faxed with the information.
 After it has determined whether a taxpayer is eligible to make a voluntary disclosure, CI will notify the taxpayer or the representative, via fax, whether the taxpayer is cleared to make a voluntary disclosure using the Offshore Voluntary Disclosures Letter.

 Comment: In my opinion this submitting a preclearance is a one-way trip.
 Once you supply your information to obtain a preclearance you are committed to the terms of the OVDI or you exponentially increase your risk of criminal prosecution.
 This program should not be entered into without an experienced criminal tax attorney’s counsel.